BIOL275-MSUM/BIOL275-MSUM.github.io/eda-project.Rmd

 Your abstract must be submitted to the SAC website by Sunday, February 28.

+See the [SAC Presentation](sac-presentation.html) guidelines for detailed application instructions.

 ### How to write an abstract

 Your abstract should be one paragraph with 100-250 words.
 Below, I suggest 6-7 specific sentences to include, although your abstract can vary from this pattern depending on the nature of your question.